 Opening True Teamwork for Technical Activewear Fabrics

-For activewear, technical precision is everything.
+For activewear, technical precision is everything — from moisture‑wicking (AATCC 197 >0.3 g/min) to fabric stability.
 For example, creating a lightweight base for high-definition digital prints is a common challenge.
 Most 160gsm fabrics are flimsy and tend to curl or warp, which distorts the print.
 A product like the Nylon Interlock D036 solves this with a special "One-Open-One-Close" knit structure.
 This unique construction gives the lightweight fabric the stability of a woven canvas.
 This ensures prints stay sharp and true.
-This is a technical detail that is best discussed directly with the mill's experts to understand how it can improve your product.
+These fabrics are produced on Karl Mayer HKS 2-SE tricot machines for consistent quality.

 Getting Full Clarity and Cutting Costs